Western Desert campaign: Terrain

-The war was fought primarily in the area known as the Western Desert, which was about 240 mi wide, from Mersa Matruh in Egypt to Gazala on the Libyan coast, along Litoranea Balbo (Via Balbia), the only paved road.
+The war was fought primarily in the area known as the Western Desert, which was about 240 mi wide, from Marsa Matruh in Egypt to Gazala on the Libyan coast, along Litoranea Balbo (Via Balbia), the only paved road.
 The Sand Sea, 150 mi inland, marked the southern limit of the desert at its widest points at Giarabub and Siwa.
 In British parlance, the term "Western Desert" applied to the desert of Egypt west of the Nile but came to describe the whole area of conflict, including eastern Cyrenaica in Libya.
 From the coast, a raised, flat plain of stony desert extends inland about 500 ft above sea level and runs south for 200–300 km from the coast to the edge of the Sand Sea.
 Scorpions, vipers and flies abound in the region, which was inhabited by a small number of Bedouin nomads.